DaveY61/SurePortfolio/README.md

       local → GitHub → PythonAnywhere

 **Procedure:**
-1. Store PythonAnywhere site in a repo
+1. Store PythonAnywhere site in a repo<br>
    Open the [PythonAnywhere help](https://blog.pythonanywhere.com/121/) and scroll to the "Keeping our code under control" section

    Their document walks you through the details to establish a git repo for your 'mysite' application.<br>